Mary Ann Cotton

 Cotton's undoing came after she tried to have the son of her deceased husband sent to a workhouse.
 When that failed, within days she told parish officials that Charles Edward Cotton had died.
 Investigations into her behaviour soon showed a pattern of deaths.
 The body of the stepson was examined and found to contain arsenic.
 Cotton was convicted of his murder and sentenced to death.
 She was hanged at Durham Gaol.
-She did not die on the gallows from breaking of her neck but died by strangulation because the rope was set too short, possibly deliberately.
+She did not die on the gallows from the breaking of her neck but died by strangulation because the rope was set too short, possibly deliberately.

 Early life

 Mary Ann Robson was born on 31 October 1832 at Low Moorsley, County Durham to Margaret, née Londsdale and Michael Robson, a colliery sinker; and baptised at St Mary's, West Rainton on 11 November.
 Her sister Margaret was born in 1834 but lived only a few months.
 Her brother Robert was born in 1835.

 When Mary Ann was eight, her parents moved the family to the County Durham village of Murton.
 At the time of her trial, The Northern Echo published an article containing a description of Mary Ann as given by her childhood Wesleyan Sunday school superintendent at Murton, describing her as "a most exemplary and regular attender", "a girl of innocent disposition and average intelligence", and "distinguished for her particularly clean and tidy appearance."

-Soon after the move, Mary Ann's father fell 150 ft to his death down a mine shaft at Murton colliery in February 1842.
+Soon after the move, Mary Ann's father fell 150 ft to his death down a mine shaft at Murton Colliery in February 1842.
 Her father's body was delivered to her mother in a sack bearing the stamp 'Property of the South Hetton Coal Company'.
 As the miner's cottage they inhabited was tied to Michael's job, the widow and children would have been evicted.
 In 1843, her mother married George Stott (1816–1895), also a miner.
-At 16, Mary Ann left home to become a nurse at the nearby village of South Hetton, in the home of Edward Potter, a manager at Murton colliery.
+At 16, Mary Ann left home to become a nurse at the nearby village of South Hetton, in the home of Edward Potter, a manager at Murton Colliery.
 After all of the children had been sent to boarding school in Darlington over the next three years, she returned to her stepfather's home and trained as a dressmaker.